oVirt/ovirt-node-ng/docs/book/build.md

 + Add generic initramfs support
 + Add lvm2 and imgbased support

-On normal installs of Fedora or CentOS these packages don't need to be added explicitly, because anaconda will install them autoamitcally if they are needed.
+On normal installs of Fedora or CentOS, these packages don't need to be added explicitly, because anaconda will install them automatically if they are needed.
 `lvm2` will be installed if LVM is used for storage, `grub2-efi` will be installed if the OS is installed on EFI hardware, etc.

-We need to install these packages explicitly, because it is expected that the applianc eimage contains everything that is needed for every use-case.
+We need to install these packages explicitly, because it is expected that the appliance image contains everything that is needed for every use-case, and we want to include support for configurations which differ from the install environment, which, as noted above, only has one partition, and livemedia-creator does not install in EFI mode.

 **FIXME** The package requirements should go to some package dependencies, i.e. `ovirt-release-node-host`, see [this bug](https://bugzilla.redhat.com/show_bug.cgi?id=1285024).

 ### `%post` scriptlets for additional software

-You might have noticed that i.e. `vdsm` is missing in the package list above.
+You might have noticed that `vdsm` is missing in the package list above.

-`vdsm` can not be installed directly, because it needs the ovirt`-release` package to be installed, to get access to the necessary repositories.
+`vdsm` can not be installed directly, because it needs the `ovirt-release` package to be installed to add to the necessary repositories.

 That is why `vdsm` is getting installed in a `%post` scriptlet.